Our pub walks take you further afield where you can discover even more of the delights that our county has to offer.

 What better incentive for a walk than a winery along the way!
 This route takes you past The Ovens, a vineyard nestled on the hillside overlooking the hamlet of Harrington.
 The winery accommodates twelve tasters and is by appointment only.

-A stone bridge overlooking the hall frontage and gardens is a perfect place to sit and take in the splendour and absorb the beauty of the grounds.
+On this route, you will follow the path across open Parkland of Harrington Hall.
 You’ll find a few inclines on this walk but the reward for the effort is seeing some wonderful parts of Tennyson country, the jewel of the Lincolnshire Wolds.